 Travelex systems still offline as team restore from Sodinokibi infection

-Travelex continues to battle a ransomware infection and restore services as the 30th December outbreak Marche on towards the end of its second week.
+Travelex continues to battle a ransomware infection and restore services as the 31st December outbreak marches on towards the end of its second week.
 The ransomware is believed to be Sodinokibi (aka REvil.)
 As well as encrypting files and causing disruption to business operations, the group claim to have stolen 5GB of personal data which they are threatening to release.

 Originally reported to be $3 million, reports are circulating the price demanded by the attackers as issues persist may be as high as $6 million / £4.6 million.
 Often demands are targeted to be ‘affordable’ and potentially covered by insurance premiums.
 When they skyrocket like this it is because the attacker believes they have significant leverage over the victim.
 This attack will have been well researched and planned.
 Credentials found, access gained, backups located and countless other actions before pulling the trigger to cause maximum disruption.